A tax form all employees should receive from their employers

 Box 3 is the income you earned that is subject to Social Security taxes.
 Social Security tax only applies to up to $142,800 of your wages in 2021 (known as the wage base limit), so if you earned more than that, the amount in your box 3 will be different than the amount in box 1.

 Box 5 is the income you earned that is subject to Medicare taxes.
 Unlike Social Security taxes, there’s no limit on how much of your income is subject to Medicare tax.
-The value in your box 5 (and box 3) may differ from your box 1 value if you contributed to a 401(k).
+The value in your box 5 (and box 3) may be higher than your box 1 value if you contributed to a 401(k).

 Box 6 shows how much Medicare tax was already withheld from your pay.
 How much Medicare tax you need to pay is based on two values: 1.45% of your wages (this is the basic Medicare tax rate) plus the Additional Medicare Tax, which is 0.9% on any wages above $200,000.
 If you are subject to the additional surtax, you’ll have to complete Form 8959, Additional Medicare Tax, with your tax return.